 The great kShemendra in his characterization of the qualities of a kavI had mentioned how he should be a good naturalist.
 This is an old quality whose germs are seen in vAlmIki himself.
-Here is a little word-painting by the great vAkpatirAja in this tradition.
+Below is a little word-painting by the great vAkpatirAja in this tradition.
 He was kavi in the court of yashovarman, the neo-maurya, who surging from madhyadesha cut down the va~Nga-s, only to be conquered himself by lalitAditya of Kashmir.

 utplutya dUraM paridhUya pakShAv adho nirIkShya kShaNa-baddha-lakShyaH |